- Retina and vitreous

 His career has led to him being elected president of the Catalan Ophthalmology Society (2018), to belonging to multiple scientific associations and receiving a long list of recognitions.

-- Barraquer Ophthalmology Centre deputy medical director, coordinator of the Retina and Vitreous Department and member of the Medical Board.
+- Barraquer Ophthalmology Centre deputy medical director and coordinator of the Retina and Vitreous Department

 - Member of the Barraquer Institute Medical Board

 - Member No 15 of the European Academy of Ophthalmology

 - Bist Ignite prize, awarded by the BIST (Barcelona Institute of Science and Technology) for the HOPE artificial vision project (2017)

 - Mateu Orfila prize of the Royal Academy of Medicine of the Balearic Islands (2016)

 - Jaume II prize of the Insular Council of Mallorca (2016)

 - Award Best of the Show of the American Academy of Ophthalmology